About Us

 Bamboo Creative Bali has three aims:

-We offer individual/customised bamboo building, recycled-design and natural/earth building programs where participants are enabled to be part of the design experience and process of each project.
-As well, we offer design and mentorship programs for locally-produced bamboo products through partnerships with local families directly; where there are mutual fair benefits.
-We aim to enable more local families to build their own “homestay” through collaborative programs – using renewable/recycled materials and traditional bamboo knowledge.
+We offer individualised bamboo building, recycled-design and natural/earth building programs where participants are enabled to be part of the design experience and process of each project.
+As well, we offer design mentorship for locally-produced bamboo products through partnerships with local families directly; where there are mutual fair benefits.
+We aim to enable more local families to build their own “bamboo homestay” through collaborative programs – using renewable/recycled materials and traditional bamboo knowledge.

 Since 2017 when the bamboo house project started, I have been developing a model for a social inclusion project to help my daughter Freyr and myself to have social connection and community involvement and support.
 Life in Australia for my daughter and I was very isolating and after leaving Australia I have been blessed to meet many people – local craftsmen, artists and travelers with various expertise from parkour, yoga and rock-climbing to architecture, social work, theatre and marketing.
 And my daughter has been enabled to experience an enriched social life and meaningful connections while having her care needs met by local care “staff” who are like family to us.